Table of Contents

 String list area

-On the left of the string, there's a localization status icon for the selected target language.
-The colour code is the same as in the resource files dashboard:
+On the string's left is a localization status icon for the selected target language.
+The color code is the same as in the resource files dashboard:

 Additionally,

-If errors occur while trying to save a translation, then you will see an x icon in place of the status icon.
+• If errors occur while trying to save a translation, you will see an x icon instead of the status icon.

 Selecting all strings

-To select all strings to perform certain actions (to see the word count of all strings, find and replace, machine translate):
+To select all strings to perform specific actions (to see the word count of all strings, find and replace, machine translate):

 Available filters